 It should come as no surprise that representing yourself in court will be time-consuming.
-On the contrary, when you hire an attorney, you have access to their entire staff and knowledge base built of years or decades of practicing law.
+On the contrary, when you hire a lawyer, you have access to their entire staff and knowledge base built on years or decades of practicing law.

 Due to the legal deadlines for appearing in court and filing the necessary paperwork, time is not on your side.
 The more complex your case, the more time you will spend in court.